Become a citizen scientist and learn how to identify this invasive species that is a threat to UK honeybees Read more

-Margaret Murdin has been keeping bees for about 15 years and a trustee of the BBKA for the last 7 years, Chair last year and is currently the President of the BBKA Trustees.
+Margaret Murdin has been keeping bees for about 15 years and a trustee of the BBKA for the last 7 years, Chair in 2017 and elected President of the BBKA Trustees in 2018.
 Margaret has been a member of the Exam Board and is currently Assistant Moderator for the written exams.
 Margaret is a BBKA Assessor for the Basic, General and Advanced Husbandry Assessments and writes, moderates and marks the written papers.
 She is also a tutor for Correspondence Courses.
 Previously Margaret was the Principal of a large further and higher education college in the North West of England, and retains a particular interest in education.

 I got into beekeeping by attending a training course on what I thought was an endangered species, the Honey Bee, it was held in a barn on a farm where there was absolutely no heating at all and we were warned to attend in warm clothing.
 We were provided with a hot drink mid-morning but continued to shiver, by lunch time I decided that something must be done, so I went to the car and got two blankets.
 After a lunch of hot soup and a sandwich, we sat in our chairs, muffled up with clothing and then wrapped the blankets round us to try to keep warm.
 I have to say, after that year all training courses were in centrally heated accommodation.

 My biggest work achievement has been building up a security business from nothing into a multi million pound company that is still growing.
 My experience and business skills have been very useful to me whilst serving as a trustee.